dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 ### STOP Part 2 - Perform Exercise 2

-## Part 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold
+## [OPTIONAL] Part 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold

   **You can skip Part 3 if needed due to time contraints (the first 2 examples along with the participants following along will likely be enough for the 1.5 hours session).
 If you do end up skipping Part 3, you can note that this is avaialable as an example in the learner's guide.**